 What is the FJC Fellowship?

 The FJC Fellowship is a paid, 21-month fellowship for recent college graduates seeking professional opportunities in the field of Jewish Camp.
 Fellows spend the academic year working full-time at Foundation for Jewish Camp in New York, Los Angeles, or the San Francisco Bay Area.
 Each Fellow will work on different projects at FJC, providing valuable support for field-wide initiatives, large-scale FJC programs, and organizational operations.
 Fellows will be supervised by senior FJC professionals, attend key meetings and events, and be exposed to the inner workings of a national non-profit organization.
 Individually and as a cohort, Fellows will have access to professional development opportunities and mentorship from Jewish camp professionals.
-Fellows spend the summer working in a leadership role at their home summer camp.
+Fellows spend the summer working in a leadership role at a Jewish overnight or day camp.

 What is FJC?

 Foundation for Jewish Camp (FJC) fosters excellence and accelerates innovation at Jewish camps across North America by developing adaptive talent, deepening immersive learning experiences, and catalyzing field growth.
 Founded in 1998, FJC elevates Jewish camp on the cultural and philanthropic agenda, creating opportunities to engage even more young people in Jewish camp through groundbreaking programs such as One Happy Camper® and FJC’s Specialty Camps Incubator.
 FJC advocates for over 300 day and overnight camps that provide nearly 180,000 campers and young staff each summer with a meaningful, personal, and lifelong connection to Judaism.
 FJC is a public 501(c)(3) charitable organization.